 Car dealers are very tricky and misleading when it comes to advertising.
 You really have to pay attention to all of the fine print.
-On this page, I'll show you some typical newspapers ads so you can see what to look out for.
-Of course, they play these same games with the microscopic print at the bottom of the screen on their TV commercials and the almost in-comprehensible babbling disclaimers in their radio ads.
+I don't know why it is legal for them to put these legal statements in such a small font and displayed for such a short period of time, that no human can possibly read it.
+On this page, I'll show you some typical ads so you can see what to look out for.
+Of course, they play these same games with the microscopic print at the bottom of their TV and internet ads and the almost in-comprehensible babbling disclaimers in their radio ads.

 No Money Down, 0% APR